Menard Press

-From 2021 on, The Menard Press resumes its publishing work under the passionate involvement of Elte Rauch, who lives and works between the Netherlands and the United Kingdom.
+In 2021, Menard Press resumed its publishing work under the direction of Elte Rauch, who lives and works between the Netherlands and the United Kingdom.
 In Amsterdam, she runs the independent publishing house HetMoet.

-She continues in Rudolf's legacy and adds feminism, science, internationalism and social justice to Menard’s portfolio.
-Elte aims to sustainably reissue out-of-print titles as well as to offer new and contemporary publications at Menard Press to a growing and variable audience, in both the United Kingdom and the Netherlands.
+She continues Rudolf's legacy and adds feminism, science, internationalism and social justice to the press’ portfolio.
+Elte aims to sustainably reissue out-of-print titles as well as to offer new and contemporary Menard Press publications to a growing and variable audience, in both the United Kingdom and the Netherlands.

-The first publication of the imprint Menard Press since its revival has been On Being Ill, an anthology created during the COVID-19 pandemic with the collaboration of authors and editors around the world in times of lockdown.
+The first publication of the revived Menard Press imprint is On Being Ill, an anthology created during the COVID-19 pandemic, with the collaboration of authors and editors around the world in times of lockdown.
 Among the authors are classics such as Virginia Woolf and Audre Lorde, as well as contemporary writers Nadia de Vries, Deryn-Rees Jones, Lieke Marsman, Jameisha Prescod, Sinéad Gleeson, Nafissa Thompson-Spires and Mieke van Zonneveld.